chexxor/purescript-prelude-intro/module-docs/Category.md

 ## Category

 The Category typeclass adds the "category" concept to PureScript types, which comes from the study of [category theory](https://en.wikipedia.org/wiki/Category_theory).
-We'll summarize the idea here, but there is much literature on this topic to gain a deeper understanding of the theory and its applications.
+We will simply summarize the idea here, but there is much literature on this topic to consume to gain a deeper understanding of its theory and applications.

-Saunders Mac Lane introduces it, "Category theory starts with the observation that many properties of mathematical systems can be unified and simplified by a presentation with diagrams of arrows", in his book "Categories for the Working Mathematician".
-For example, if we want to use categories to talk about sets, each arrow represents a function from X to Y which assigns all values of set X to another set Y. But a category doesn't specify *what* the arrows are between, so we can use the same theory to talk about arrows between matrices, ordinal numbers, groups, topological spaces, or types in a programming language.
+> "Category theory starts with the observation that many properties of mathematical systems can be unified and simplified by a presentation with diagrams of arrows"
+> -- Saunders Mac Lane, in his book "Categories for the Working Mathematician"

-People find category theory interesting because it has defined axioms which allow us to replace connected arrows with a single equivalent arrow, called "composition".
-For example, if we have arrow from X to Y and an arrow from Y to Z, we can compose them to create an arrow directly from X to Z.
+People find category theory interesting because its axioms allow us to replace connected arrows with a single equivalent arrow, called "composition".
+For example, if we have arrow from X to Y and an arrow from Y to Z, we can compose them to create a new arrow directly from X to Z.

-Category laws:
+Category, the concept, can be used to describe many things, as a category doesn't specify *what* the arrows are between.
+We can use it to talk about arrows between matrices, ordinal numbers, groups, topological spaces, or types in a programming language.
+If we use it to describe simple PureScript types, for example, each arrow represents a function from type X to type Y, which assigns all values of X to Y.

+In addition to arrows, category theory requires an "identity arrow" to exist for each start and end point of an arrow.
+While it can be easy to intuit that this identity function can be useful, it isn't easy to demonstrate to newcomers its necessity - it's simply an essential part of a category.
+One explanation of its necessity is that it enables concisely defining some things, such as isomorphism.

+#### Laws:

 A PureScript type is a Category if it acts as an arrow/morphism from `a` to `b` such that two of them can be composed associatively, and has a unique identity morphism, `id`, that doesn't change a morphism when composed.
 Formally described: